 - 8 slices deli turkey or sliced, leftover turkey

 - 8 slices Swiss cheese

 - 1 cup prepared coleslaw (or more)

 - Heat a skillet over medium heat.
 Spread butter on one side of a slice of the rye bread.
 Place the bread, butter side down on a piece of parchment paper if you have it.
 On the other side of the slice of bread, spread on a layer of Thousand Island dressing.

 - Top the dressing with 1 slice of Swiss cheese, 2 slices of turkey, a ¼ cup of the prepared coleslaw.
 Place another slice of cheese atop the coleslaw.

 - Spread butter on one side of another slice of bread.
 On the other side spread a layer of Thousand Island dressing.
 Place butter side up on top the sandwich.

-Step 2: Place into the skillet butter side down and cook, while pressing down occasionally with a spatula, until golden brown on the bottom.
+- Place the sandwich into the skillet, butter side down.
+Cook, while pressing down occasionally with a spatula, until golden brown on the bottom.
 Flip and cook on the other side until golden brown and the cheese has melted (about 3-4 minutes per side).
 Repeat until all of the sandwiches are cooked.